Victor Wembanyama is No. 1 pick in NBA draft, with expectations of stardom

-NEW YORK — Victor Wembanyama is the No. 1 pick in the NBA draft, headed to San Antonio with enormous expectations to become basketball's newest sensation.
+NEW YORK — Victor Wembanyama was the presumed No. 1 pick for months, the rare certainty in an NBA draft process that's often a guessing game.

+Yet as the clock above the stage he was facing ticked all the way down to zero, butterflies set in.

 Now he makes the move to the NBA, perhaps as the best prospect since LeBron James came out of high school in 2003.
 Wembanyama brings a package of skills that seem perfect for the modern NBA and too vast for one player, with the size of a center and the shooting and ballhandling ability of a guard.